sourcecode369/tensorflow-examples-1.0/README.md

    > Objectives

-          Build and execute machine learning models on TensorFlow Implement Deep Neural Networks, Convolutional Neural Networks, and Recurrent Neural Networks Understand and implement unsupervised learning models such as Clustering and Autoencoders
+          Build and execute machine learning models on TensorFlow.
+          Implement Deep Neural Networks, Convolutional Neural Networks, and Recurrent Neural Networks Understand and implement unsupervised learning models such as Clustering and Autoencoders